 Moist pumpkin bread recipe that is easy to make and uses one surprise ingredient to make it the moistest bread you will ever make!

-When October arrives I start thinking about baking, and anything pumpkin is my favorite!
-I like really moist pumpkin bread paired with a mug of warm tea or coffee, and there is one simple ingredient you can pretty much add to any easy pumpkin bread recipe you have to make it super moist and tasty….let me tell you what it is. (originally published 11/15)
+When September arrives I start thinking about baking, and anything pumpkin is my favorite!
+I like really moist pumpkin bread paired with a mug of warm tea or coffee. (originally published 11/15, affiliate links present)

-I have baked pumpkin bread from scratch and have also bought it in a box with all the ingredients (come Nov.
-1st you can find them at the grocery stores), and either way you do it it is all about the add ins!
+I have baked pumpkin bread from scratch and have also bought it in a box.
+Come this time of month you can find quick bread mixes at the grocery stores.
+Homemade is always best!

 - Canned pumpkin